 You go home after your visit.

-The amount of $350+ now becomes due
+The amount of $350+ becomes payable to Big Chain Urgent Care.

 Lesson# 1.
 The only thing that matters when you choose an Urgent Care in today’s world is your deductible.
 If you have a deductible, go to a smaller UCAOA Accredited Urgent Care.